 Its customers also include those who buy PC components and other products through distributor, reseller, retail, and OEM channels.
 Intel's worldwide reseller sales channel consists of thousands of indirect customers (systems builders that purchase its microprocessors and other products from their distributors).

-In 2014 Hewlett-Packard accounted for 18% of the company's sales, while Dell contributed 16% and Lenovo accounted for 12%.
-Intel's advertising expenses were $1.8 billion in in 2014.
+In 2015 Hewlett-Packard Enterprise and HP Inc., which formed from the split of Hewlett-Packard accounted for 18% of the company's sales, while Dell contributed 15% and Lenovo accounted for 13%.
+Intel maintained a steady advertising budget of $1.8 billion from 2014 to 2015.